Long Night in 1943

-Long Night in '43 (Italian: La Lunga Notte del '43) is an Italian film of 1960 set in Ferrara, in the Italian Social Republic German puppet state during the late stages of the Second World War.
+Long Night in '43 (Italian: La Lunga Notte del '43) is an Italian drama film of 1960 set in Ferrara, in the Italian Social Republic German puppet state during the late stages of the Second World War.
 It was directed by Florestano Vancini and adapted by Vancini, Ennio De Concini and Pier Paolo Pasolini from a short story by Giorgio Bassani.
 The film stars Enrico Maria Salerno, Gino Cervi, Belinda Lee, Gabriele Ferzetti and Andrea Checchi.

 It was also known as The Long Night of '43 or It Happened in '43.
 The original Italian title was La lunga notte del '43.

-In 2008 the film was selected to enter the list of the "100 Italian films to be saved".
+In 2008, the film was included on the Italian Ministry of Cultural Heritage's 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot

 In a town in the province of Ferrara in 1943, a pharmacist by the name of Pino is permanently crippled and unable to walk without crutches.
 He observes the town's activities from his upstairs window while his lonely wife Anna begins an affair with Franco, an old friend, and a deserter from the army.

 Local Fascist leader Carlo Aretusi, better known as 'Sciagura' ('Calamity'), wants to assassinate his opponents in the Fascist party and blame it on some resistance supporters, including Franco's father.

 On the night of 15 December, while Anna is out with Franco, Sciagura orders the suspected assassins to be shot in front of a wall of Estense Castle.
 Pino can see everything from his window but doesn't say a word.

 Anna returns from Franco's home to find the bodies of the executed victims lying in the street where they fell and confronts Pino.
 Anna is then rejected by Franco and leaves town.

 The townspeople follow the Fascists into the town square for a rally to celebrate the defeat of "traitors".

 It is revealed that Pino's disability is due to syphilis, which he caught when Sciagura forced him into a brothel at gunpoint after participating in the March on Rome.

 Years later, after the war, Franco returns to the town with his wife and son, and shows them a plaque located where his father was killed.
 He runs into Sciagura, who seems happy and content and has no regrets about what he did during the war.
 He says Franco looks like his father.